BattMoTeam/BattMo/_sources/functioninterface.rst.txt

 .. note:: After parsing a function can be setup directly using :code:`setupFunction`, see :ref:`Example of the function interface <nblinks/functionInterfaceExample:Example of the function interface>`

-Let us go through each different format separatly.
+Let us go through each different format separately.
 For each format, we start by giving an example.

 Function name
 =============